Affordability & Financial Aid

 - The IRS deadlines do not fit well with the timeline for financial aid decisions.
-Please complete your Federal Tax Return prior to the March 1, 2018 deadline for financial aid.
-If you taxes are not complete by the deadline, please submit your 2017 W2’s and a signed copy of your 2016 tax return.
-Submit your 2017 tax return as soon it is completed.
+Please complete your federal tax return prior to the March 1, 2018 deadline for financial aid.
+If your taxes are not complete by the deadline, please submit your 2017 W-2’s and a signed copy of your 2016 tax return.
+Submit your 2017 tax return as soon as it is completed.
 All financial aid awards are considered tentative until the receipt of the 2017 information.

 Every financial aid award is made for one year.
 Each year, parents must re-apply and submit the necessary documents to School and Student Services for Financial Aid (SSS).
 While significant changes in a family’s financial circumstances can impact the Report of Family Contribution (RFC), the Financial Aid Committee’s goal is to maintain funding at proportionate levels over a student’s year of enrollment.
 The Committee is also empowered to increase or reduce the amount of the annual award based on the student’s overall performance at Episcopal Collegiate School.

 An application for financial aid is considered only after the student has been admitted to Episcopal.
 Applicants accepted for admission and qualifying for need-based financial aid outnumber those whom we can afford to support; therefore some students will be accepted to Episcopal but not awarded financial aid for the academic school year.
 Consideration for financial aid is given in the following order.
 Funds are not reserved for families whose PFS or tax forms are received late.

 - Applications from current financial aid recipients who have completed all financial aid forms and re-enrollment by the deadline.